daisungjang/desctab/README.md

 # desctab

 # About desctab:
 Desctab is an R function that can quickly generate a publishable correlation table.
 Desctab is user-friendly and helps writers save significant time editing a correlation table for publications.
-A major advantage of desctab is that users can supply their own filename, and the output will be an excel file in the working directory with a file name that includes the current time.
+A major advantage of desctab is that users can supply their own filename, and the output will be an Excel file in the working directory with a file name that includes the current time.

 # How to use desctab:
 **Step 1:** Copy and paste the following R script: